 King's College recognizes that Service Animals can play a vital role in facilitating the independence of individuals with disabilities.
 Service Animals are therefore not excluded from College property or activities so long as they meet the guidelines set in this policy.
-A service animal is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other disability
+A service animal is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other disability.
+King's College welcomes any visitor to use a Service Animal without prior notice.

 The service that the Service Animal is providing must be directly related to the functional limitation of the person's disability.
-A Service Animal does not have to be licensed or certified to qualify as a Service Animal.
+A Service Animal does not have to be certified to qualify as a Service Animal but must be at least six months old and housebroken.
 King's College considers an "animal in training" and its trainer to have the same rights and responsibilities as a person with a disability.
-Service Animals whose behavior pose a direct threat to the health and safety of others or are disruptive to the campus community maybe excluded, regardless of training or certification.
+Ask Disability Services Coordinator for a copy of the Service Animal in Training Policy for guidance.
+Service Animals whose behavior pose a direct threat to the health and safety of others or are disruptive to the campus community may be excluded, regardless of training or certification.